Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: Neutrino Floor Modification: Effects

 \subsubsection{Dark matter direct detection rate equation}

 For the DM, the spin-independent DM-nucleon scattering rate equation is given by,

-Here $\epsilon$ is the exposure of the detector given in units of MT (mass$\times$time), $m_{DM}$ is the DM mass $\mu_{n}$ is DM-nucleon reduced mass, $A$ is the mass number of target nuclei, $\sigma^0_n$ is the DM-nucleon scattering cross-section at zero momentum transfer. $F(E_r)$ is the Helmholtz form factor. $\rho_{DM}$ is the local density of the DM in the immediate vicinity of the Earth.
+Here $\epsilon$ is the exposure of the detector given in units of MT (mass$\times$time), $m_{DM}$ is the DM mass $\mu_{n}$ is DM-nucleon reduced mass, $A$ is the mass number of target nuclei, $\sigma^0_n$ is the DM-nucleon scattering cross-section at zero momentum transfer. $F(E_r)$ is the Helmholtz form factor. $\rho_{DM}$ is the local density of the DM in the immediate vicinity of the Earth and f(v) the is DM velocity distribution in the Earth’s frame of reference, which for the case of Maxwell distribution is given by,

-Here $\eta_E = \frac{v_E}{v_0}$,$\eta_{esc} = \frac{v_{esc}}{v_0}$ and $\eta_\pm = min\left(\frac{v_{min}}{v_0}\pm \eta_E,\frac{v_{esc}}{v_0}\right)$, where $v_0$ is local galactic rotational velocity, $v_{E}$ velocity of Earth with respect to galactic center, $v_{esc}$ escape velocity of DM from galaxy.
+Here $\eta_E$=$\frac{v_E}{v_0}$, $\eta_{esc}$=$\frac{v_{esc}}{v_0}$ and $\eta_\pm$ = $min\left(\frac{v_{min}}{v_0}\pm \eta_E,\frac{v_{esc}}{v_0}\right)$, where $v_0$ is local galactic rotational velocity, $v_{E}$ velocity of Earth with respect to galactic center, $v_{esc}$ escape velocity of DM from galaxy.
 We have used values $v_0=220$km/s, $v_E=$232 km/s and $v_{esc}=$ 544 km/s in above calculations.